Click on the headings (below) to access these common topics more quickly

 Acceptable solutions and verification methods

 Acceptable solutions used to be called Compliance Documents.
-This changed with the amendments to the Building Act 2004.

 Amendments to Acceptable Solutions and Verification methods: